 About the Author

-Gina Marotta is a career coach and speaker teaching and inspiring people to unleash their genius.
+Gina Marotta is a career coach and spiritual guide teaching and inspiring people to unleash their genius.
 She is a former defense attorney for some of Chicago’s highest profile criminal cases, served as Managing Director for a national nonprofit catalyzing career advancement for women and girls, and has been featured in media outlets like: Thrive Global, The Huffington Post, and WGN Radio.
 She has also been named 50 Under 50 and among 100 Women Making a Difference.
 Gina remains active in the legal community in restorative justice projects aimed to transform the criminal justice system from focusing on punishment to focus on peacemaking.